 PV Ratio Formula is Profit Volume Ratio Formula

-This Formula helps in calculating the profits of a product.
+This formula helps calculate the profits of a product.

 Every Business Model seeks to profit by selling services or goods to customers.
 The first steps in this process are planning and preparation.